Understanding Psychedelic Therapy in Clinical Trials

 Set & Setting

-Set and setting are crucial factors in promoting positive outcomes in psychedelic-assisted therapy.
-Set refers to the mindset or mental and emotional state of the person using psychedelic medicine, while setting describes the physical and social environment in which the experience takes place.
 Mindset and setting create the foundation for a safe, productive, and potentially transformative experience.
 Together, they set the stage for patients to explore their inner world, process emotions, and gain valuable insights for personal growth and healing.

-Set
+Set (Mindset)

-Setting
+Setting (Environment)

 A safe, comfortable, and supportive environment can help foster relaxation, security, and openness, while an uncomfortable, unfamiliar, or chaotic environment can lead to a more challenging and unsettling experience.